2001–02 Tampa Bay Lightning season

 The 2001–02 Tampa Bay Lightning season was the franchise's tenth season of operation in the National Hockey League (NHL).
-The Lightning failed to qualify for the playoffs for the sixth consecutive year.
+The Lightning failed to qualify for the playoffs for the sixth consecutive year for the first time in franchise history.

 Regular season

 On February 10, general manager Rick Dudley resigned and was replaced by assistant general manager Jay Feaster.